April 13 & 20, 2016

 About the Program

-Of 5,000 to 10,000 bioscience compounds screened, only one typically makes it to market.
-This translates to the development of a new drug costing more than $1 billion.
+Of 5,000 to 10,000 bioscience compounds screened, only one typically makes it to market, which translates to the development of a new drug costing more than $1 billion.
 Dizzyingly, this price tag has increased 145% since 2003.
-Development is even more challenging given that early stage funding is becoming increasingly hard to obtain.
-Ideally, marketers should step in very early in the development process, work collaboratively with scientists, and aim their efforts toward launching new products effectively.
+With this in mind, our course teaches non-marketers the essentials of marketing with the aim of launching new products effectively and structuring product portfolios optimally.

 Dr. Klein is on the faculty of UCSD’s Rady School of Management and of Steinbeis University Berlin’s School of International Business and Entrpreneurship in Germany.
 Formerly, she was a faculty member at MIT’s Sloan School of Management, USC’s Marshall School of Business, and UCLA’s Anderson Graduate School of Management.
 She teaches a breadth of marketing topics, including marketing management, marketing research, sales, and international marketing.
 She enjoys her role as an educator, teaching undergraduates, graduates, and executives locally and internationally.